For several generations, the housing choices available to older and elderly adults essentially boiled down to four options:

 The point of cohousing is community and being able to live independently without living entirely alone.
 Cohousing setups are typically intergenerational and don’t involve staff-provided services, but they can be age-specific.
 A few “senior cohousing communities” have been built, and some allow residents to hire household and care services as needed.

 In these arrangements a person who has a home may invite a friend or family member, or even a tenant, to move in and help with expenses and chores.
 The setup might involve people of the same age or generation and the arrangement is one of peers residing together for companionship and cost efficiency.
 Sometimes two or more friends actually purchase or rent a residence together and become housemates.
-(For an example, see the sidebar above and the video below.)

 Another house sharing scenario can revolve around the needs of an elderly property owner who doesn't want to relocate but can no longer care for herself or a large home entirely on her own.
 A younger person (and younger can even mean someone who's 60 or older) may be willing to provide some caregiving and transportation assistance in exchange for affordable or flexible housing.
 If so, the two can make for well-matched housemates.